 A user logs on to their on-premises environment with their user account (domain\username).
 When they go to Microsoft 365, they must log on again with their work or school account (firstname.lastname@example.org).
 The user name is the same in both environments.
 When you add password hash sync or pass-through authentication, the user has the same password for both environments, but will have to provide those credentials again when logging on to Microsoft 365.
 Directory synchronization with password hash sync is the most commonly used directory sync scenario.

 To set up directory synchronization, use Azure Active Directory Connect.
 For instructions, read Set up directory synchronization for Microsoft 365, and Azure AD Connect with express settings.

 Directory synchronization with SSO

 To set up SSO you also use Azure AD Connect.
-For instructions, read Use Azure AD Connect with custom settings.
+For instructions, read Custom installation of Azure AD Connect.

-Learn more about application access and single sign-on with Azure Active Directory.
+Learn more about single sign-on to applications in Azure Active Directory.

 Azure AD Connect

 Azure AD Connect replaces older versions of identity integration tools such as DirSync and Azure AD Sync.
-For more information, see Integrating your on-premises identities with Azure Active Directory.
+For more information, see What is hybrid identity with Azure Active Directory?.
 If you want to update from Azure Active Directory Sync to Azure AD Connect, see the upgrade instructions.
-See a solution architecture built for Office 365 Directory Synchronization (DirSync) in Microsoft Azure.